OWASP/owasp-summit-2017/Workshops/Bytecodevierwer.md

 ---

 ## Bytecodeviewer
-Category: Mobile Penetartion Testing (Android)
+Category: Mobile Penetration Testing (Android)

 ###Why:
 Because Bytecodeviewer is one, if not the best open source tools to reverse engineering APK's.